psyguy/oldpsyguy.github.io/_posts/2019-04-03-befriending-r.md

 ![image](https://user-images.githubusercontent.com/8527082/55494090-6be87880-563a-11e9-8c09-830e7a8d0ce3.png)

-## I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it.
+## _I am already familiar with Matlab/SPSS and I’m quite ‘happy’ with it_

 Are you though?
 People, especially SPSS users, are usually entrapped in a kind of abusive relationship; they rely on it for their work and have to deal with its sufferings since they are too afraid to leave it and move on to a better alternative.
 In my opinion, some are even suffering from some sort of Stockholm syndrome.
 You are not alone there.

 ![image](https://user-images.githubusercontent.com/8527082/55495028-507e6d00-563c-11e9-9169-c02553fb4c5c.png)

-## What can R offer that others do not?
+## _What can R offer that others do not?_

 R is fabulous.
 It is superior to other languages in countless ways when it comes to statistical analyses.
 Most importantly, it has a very active community and a ton of useful packages which satisfy most of your needs.
 You can perform advanced statistical modelings and analyses that required special, costly software; you can easily do advanced latent trait modelings (IRT, EFA, CFA, and SEM).
 I am not going to give more details here.

 With R (and its siblings, Rmarkdown and Shiny) you can do things so easily that are hard to imagine elsewhere.
-You can make excellent $\LaTeX$ or HTML reproducible (APA) papers, technical reports, books, and blogs with Rmarkdown, bookdown, and blogdown.
-You can create interactive apps with Shiny to collect experiment data, make tutorials, and make powerful BI dashboards, and deploy them to RStudio Shiny Server or your own server.
-You can build interactive maps and produce magnificent visualizations.
+You can make excellent LaTeX or HTML reproducible (APA) papers, technical reports, books, and blogs with [Rmarkdown](https://bookdown.org/yihui/rmarkdown/), [bookdown](https://bookdown.org/yihui/bookdown/), and [blogdown](https://bookdown.org/yihui/blogdown/).
+You can create interactive apps with [Shiny](https://shiny.rstudio.com/gallery/) to collect experiment data, make tutorials, and make powerful BI dashboards, and deploy them to [RStudio Shiny Server](https://www.shinyapps.io) or your own server.
+You can build interactive maps and produce [magnificent visualizations](https://www.r-graph-gallery.com/).

-## But I’m too old for this :(
+## _But I’m too old for this :(_

 This graph summarizes why you should start learning R: